[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 Chopped parsley, to serve

 Cook linguini in boiling water until al dente.
-Drain and set aside.
+Drain.

 Sweet tomato sauce with tuna and peas